timescale/docs/mst/about-mst.md

 When you sign up for Managed Service for TimescaleDB, an empty project is created for you automatically.
-Projects are the highest organization level, and they conatin all your services and databases.
+Projects are the highest organization level, and they contain all your services and databases.
 You can use projects to organize groups of services.
 Each project can also have its own billing settings.

 To create a new project, click the project name in the navigation menu, and